"Busy couple of days in Chorley and South Ribble” as police deal with numerous offences

-Chorley & South Ribble Task force: busy weekend for officers dealing with shoplifters, a cannabis farm and a racially aggavated offence
+Chorley & South Ribble Task force: busy weekend for officers dealing with shoplifters, a cannabis farm and a racially aggravated offence

 From shoplifters to cannibas farms, “it’s been a busy couple of days in Chorley and South Ribble”, according to police.